 ✔ Only bring what you really, really, really need.
 If you pack light it will not only be easier on Monday but you’ll also get through the searches at the gates quicker!
 Check out our Boomtown packing list for guidance.

 ✔ Share resources!
-Lighten the load and share tents and equipment with your pals - team work is dream work.
+Lighten the load and share tents and equipment with your pals - teamwork makes the dream work.

 ✔ OR cut the hassle and choose to book pre-pitched accommodation so that you don’t have to bring or take home a tent at all.
 We have loads of different options to suit all budgets.